 The Christchurch Food Scene might surprise and delight you!

 What I love about the rebuild and restoration of Christchurch is the passionate entrepreneurial chefs and cafe owners and the Cantabs who have come back to start their own businesses.
 They’re all mates too, it seems, recommending each other’s places or even consulting on menus.
-Here are 6 places I ate at, from cafes to kiwiana to fine dining with a twist, and I would recommend you do too:

 Where to get GREAT New Zealand food in Christchurch

 I met the totally cool Jade Temepara, owner of Kakano Cafe and Cookery School.
 She is a Southland girl (35, still a girl to me!) with the tell-tale rolling ‘r’ of Invercargill and hails from the Kati Mamoe Ngai Tahu iwi (yes she had to spell that for me!).
 Her people have the rights, and only them, to harvest the ti ti bird, better known as muttonbird, from Stewart Island.
 Things have changed since the tales of my husband gnawing his way through the greasy bird on marae visits.
 Jade reckons it’s not as fatty these days.
 It’s possibly the way she cooks it though.
 I loved it!
 If you popped into her house you’d probably also find seaweed flapping on the line to be served in the cafe.

 For a surprisingly unique brunch menu go to The Monday Room on the corner of Moorhouse and Madras.
 I loved their imaginative ham hock croquettes served on a pea and avocado mash with a couple of poached eggs.
 The crispy cauliflower fritters with dukkah and eggs was also fab.
 But they are even more renown for their cocktails and desserts, so either go back at the end of the day, or plan a date night.

 Hello Sunday in Elgin St, Sydenham is so popular with their all-day brunch concept that on the weekends the line out the door can be an hour.
 I had the fresh crab Japanese crepe which was amazing.
 The building itself has had a very incarnations from post office to Sunday School, but don’t be fooled, that’s not how it got its name!